Follow TV Tropes

 • Parental Abandonment: Her father told her to leave the house due to the danger she brings to others.

-• Stepford Smiler: She tries her best to stay happy to fulfill her brother's dying wish.
+• Stepford Smiler: Despite all her misfortune, she tries her best to stay happy to fulfill her brother's dying wish.

 • Supernaturally Delicious and Nutritious: The energy leaking from her seal attracts ghosts to feed on it.